Predicting Solar Wind Streams from the Inner-Heliosphere to Earth via Shifted Operator Inference: Conclusion

 \section{Conclusion}

 We proposed a reduced-order modeling strategy that uses simulated data to learn low-dimensional models for efficient solar wind predictions.
 The method leverages physical knowledge in that it first seeks to detect a spatial shift in the data/model (arising from advection) either through the method of characteristics or the fully data-based cross-correlation method.
 Given that shift, the system is then transformed into a moving coordinate frame, where a ROM can efficiently be learned via operator inference.
-The numerical results showed that for both the HUX and the MAS simulations, ROMs with $\ell=4$ and $\ell=9$ modes were sufficient to accurately predict the solar winds, yet produced significant computational speedup compared to the full-order models.
-From a surrogate modeling perspective, we investigated and compared the accuracy of two surrogates for the MAS model: a reduced-physics approximation (HUX) and our sOpInf ROM approximation.
+The numerical results showed that for the full-Sun MAS simulations, a ROM with $\ell=8$ modes was sufficient to accurately predict the solar winds, yet produced significant computational speedup compared to the full-order model.
+From a surrogate modeling perspective, we investigated and compared the accuracy of two surrogates for the MAS model: a reduced-physics approximation (HUX) and the proposed sOpInf ROM approximation.
 We found that the latter is a much more accurate model than HUX; therefore, it is worth investigating ROM approaches for solar physics applications.
+Although we developed the sOpInf methodology to learn ROMs from simulated solar wind data, we found that the sOpInf framework is robust to moderate levels of noise, which is promising as one hopes to use sOpInf for noisy observational data.
+Additionally, when considering which sOpInf ROM model form should be chosen, we found that smaller quadratic ROMs perform better than larger, purely-linear ROMs in the testing regime (with comparable number of model parameters), highlighting the importance of quadratic terms in the ROM.
 While applied to use cases where solar wind velocities are most relevant, our methodology is applicable to forecasting additional solar wind quantities such as the density, pressure, etc. These models are our focus of future work.
-Moreover, while at most quadratic forms of the ROM were sufficient to represent the physics with good accuracy, we expect more nonlinearly behaving systems to benefit from additional variable transformations (and lifting approaches similar to \cite{KW18nonlinearMORliftingPOD,QKPW2020_lift_and_learn}).
+Moreover, while most quadratic forms of the ROM were sufficient to represent the physics with good accuracy, we expect more nonlinearly behaving systems to benefit from additional variable transformations (and lifting approaches similar to \cite{KW18nonlinearMORliftingPOD,QKPW2020_lift_and_learn}).

+A long-term goal of our project is to solve uncertainty quantification problems, by efficiently assessing the impact of model input uncertainties, such as uncertain model coefficients, boundary conditions, and initial conditions, for which we anticipate our ROMs to be very useful.
+The ROMs can substantially accelerate ensemble methods, e.g. the most direct approach of Monte Carlo simulations and Bayesian inference, which are highly valuable in space weather operational forecasting.